 The quick, easy and secure alternative to tying knots - use a crimper tool and appropriately sized sleeves to make the connections.
 Not in single-strand wire though, it'll slip.
 Guaranteed.
 The Haywire Twist is the only way to go in this material.

 In cable or plastic-covered multi-strand wire you'll have to make crimped connections - there's no alternative.

-Similarly in heavy mono, certainly above 150lb breaking strain, you'll have to resort to sleeves as the line is too inflexible for knots to be cinched up tight.
+Similarly in heavy nylon monofilament fishing line, certainly above 100lb breaking strain, you'll have to resort to a crimped connection as the line is too inflexible for knots to be cinched up tight.

 There are three styles of sleeves in common use - Round Section, Oval Section and Figure-of-Eight, or Double-Barrelled Section.
 It's worth taking a look at each of these.